-It is probably too late to make any changes as far as which wheat variety to plant this fall.
+Variety selection.
+It is probably too late to change which wheat variety to plant this fall.
 However, a few points to consider when it is known that wheat will be planted late (e.g. when planning to sow wheat following soybeans) are tillering ability and maturity.
-A variety that has good tillering ability may offset some of the consequences of late planting, as it might still be able to produce one or two tillers during the fall whereas a low-tillering variety may produce none.
+A variety with good tillering ability may offset some of the consequences of late planting, as it might still produce one or two tillers during the fall, whereas a low-tillering variety may produce none.
 Some varieties are known for not tillering well in the spring and requiring good fall tiller production (for example, the variety Everest).
 Avoid planting these varieties in fields that will be planted late.
-Also, late-planted wheat is typically behind in development going into the winter, which might translate into slower development in the spring.
-This delay can result in plants being exposed to moisture stress and especially heat stress during grain filling, reducing the duration of the grain filling period.
-Thus, selecting an early-maturity variety with good yield potential may offset to some extent the consequences of late planting by decreasing the chances of a grain filling period subjected to warmer temperatures.
-Many K-State wheat variety trials are planted late after a previous soybean crop.
-A good way to select a variety to perform under these conditions is to filter through the results of these variety trials and select varieties performing well in your region, when planted late.
+Also, late-planted wheat typically needs to catch up in development going into the winter, which might translate into slower development in the spring.
+This delay can result in plants being exposed to moisture stress, especially heat stress, during grain filling, reducing the duration of the grain filling period.
+Thus, selecting an early-maturity variety with good yield potential may offset, to some extent, the consequences of late planting by decreasing the chances of a grain-filling period subjected to warmer temperatures.
+Many K-State wheat variety trials are planted late after a previous soybean crop in eastern KS.
+A good way to select a variety to perform under these conditions is to filter through the results of these variety trials and select varieties performing well in your region when planted late.